wn-doolittle/caliper-spec/caliper.md

 <a name="status" />

-### 6.6 Status
+### 11.0 Appendix F. Status
-The status of a [member](#member) within an organization can be set to one of the following states: active, deleted or inactive.
+The status of a [member](#member) within an organization can be set to one of the following states: active or inactive.
 The value MUST be set to the appropriate IRI:

 | Status | IRI |
 | ------  | --- |